sodqwq/ecs179_final_project_winter_2024/README.md

 We used different music in different maps to indicate it's overall feeling.
 For level 1 we used relaxing music so that players can get familiar with this game without being too nervous.
 Level 2 we start to use more tension music, noticing our player that difficulty is rising.
 For level 3 we intentionally used a Xmas like music not only to fit the map but also relax the player, but soon they'll find everything is not that simple.

-We also added a smurai in level to actually give players some hitfeel.
+We also added a samurai in level to actually give players some hitfeel.
 (Since shooting only save point is kind of boring.)